Amber cosmetic bottle with blank label. FDA labeling requirements.

 This is where you’ll list the distributor’s name and address, the complete ingredient list, and any mandatory warning statements.
 The information must appear without any intervening material, meaning you can’t place brand logos or marketing copy in the middle of your ingredient list.
 The goal is to keep this information grouped together and easy for consumers to find, as detailed in the FDA’s Cosmetics Labeling Guide.

-Ensure Font Size and Readability
+Is Your Font Size and Style Compliant?

 The FDA is clear on this point: all required label information must be easy for the average person to read and understand at the time of purchase.
 This isn’t just about font size, though that is a factor.
 Readability is determined by several elements working together.